Lake Powell Houseboat Photo Workshop

 - When you check-out, you will be asked to select the sleeping arrangement you want.
 Depending on how many spots have already been booked, not all options may be available by the time you book.
 None of these options include a private bathroom.

-- Everyone else will sleep on mattresses on the floor or the top deck.
+- Everyone else will sleep on mattresses on the top deck.
 This is included in the base price.

-- Six nights lodging aboard the houseboat.
-Private and semi-private rooms add an extra surcharge.
+- 7 Days / 6 nights aboard the houseboat.
+Private and semi-private rooms add an extra surcharge (see Sleeping Accommodations Section above)

 - All meals, snacks, and non-alcoholic beverages.